-7. Notification Requirements
+5. Notification Requirements

 - a.
-The Permittee must notify the EPA and the Department of any new introductions by new or existing industrial users or any substantial change in pollutants from any industrial user within sixty (60) days following the introduction or change, as required in 40 CFR 122.42(b)(1-3).
-Such notice must identify: - i.
-Any new introduction of pollutants into the POTW from an industrial user which would be subject to Sections 301, 306, and 307 of the Act if it were directly discharging those pollutants; or - ii.
-Any substantial change in the volume or character of pollutants being introduced into the POTW by any industrial user.
-For the purposes of this section, "substantial change" shall mean a level of change which has a reasonable probability of affecting the Permittee's ability to comply with its permit conditions or to cause a violation of stream standards applied to the receiving water. - iii.
-For the purpose of this section, adequate notice shall include information on: - 1) The identity of the industrial user; - 2) The nature and concentration of pollutants in the discharge and the average and maximum flow of the discharge to be introduced into the POTW; and - 3) Any anticipated impact of the change on the quantity or quality of effluent to be discharged from or biosolids produced at such POTW.
+The Permittee must notify the Department and the Approval Authority, of any new introductions by new or existing industrial users or any substantial change in pollutants from any industrial user within sixty (60) days following the introduction or change, as required in 40 CFR 122.42(b)(1-3).
+Such notice must identify: - 1) Any new introduction of pollutants into the POTW from an industrial user which would be subject to Sections 301, 306, and 307 of the Act if it were directly discharging those pollutants; or - 2) Any substantial change in the volume or character of pollutants being introduced into the POTW by any industrial user For the purposes of this section, "substantial change" shall mean a level of change which has a reasonable probability of affecting the Permittee's ability to comply with its permit conditions or to cause a violation of stream standards applied to the receiving water.; - 3) For the purposes of this section, adequate notice shall include information on: - a.
+The identity of the industrial user; - b.
+The nature and concentration of pollutants in the discharge and the average and maximum flow of the discharge to be introduced into the POTW; and - c.
+Any anticipated impact of the change on the quantity or quality of effluent to be discharged from or biosolids produced at such POTW.

-8. Approval Authority Enforcement
+6. Approval Authority Enforcement

 a.
-Section 309(f) of the Act provides that the EPA may issue a notice to the POTW stating that a determination has been made that appropriate enforcement action must be taken against an industrial user for noncompliance with any Pretreatment Standards and requirements.
+Section 309(f) of the Act provides that EPA may issue a notice to the POTW stating that a determination has been made that appropriate enforcement action must be taken against an industrial user for noncompliance with any Pretreatment Standards and requirements.
 The notice provides the POTW with thirty (30) days to commence such action.
 The issuance of such permit notice shall not be construed to limit the authority of the permit issuing authority or Approval Authority.